TheLaari/TheLaari/README.md

 -Requirements Engineering and System Design with UML2.5

--Illustration, asset making, and other graphical work with Adobe PS, Illustrator, Krita, GIMP and many more

 -SQL and relational databases, MySQL

 -Data analytics with Python libraries & GUI tools

+-AWS & Docker

+-Illustration, asset making, and other graphical work with Adobe PS, Illustrator, Krita, GIMP and many more